kris701/CSVToolsSharp/README.md

 # How to Use
 The package is inspired by that of [System.Text.Json](https://www.nuget.org/packages/System.Text.Json/9.0.0-preview.2.24128.5), where you can access two primary static methods, `CSVSerialiser.Deserialise` and `CSVSerialiser.Serialise` to convert generic classes into CSV format and back.
 You have to give the properties of the CSV serialisable classes a `CSVColumn` attribute for them to be targeted for serialisation.
+You can also pass a `CSVSerialiserOptions` object to the serialisation/deserialisation for more settings.

 ## Example
 Class to serialise/deserialize: